yousefelassal/quote-cron/README.md

 > And as we let our own light shine, we unconsciously give other people permission to do the same.

 > Love is never lost.
 If not reciprocated, it will flow back and soften and purify the heart.

+> We are stuck with technology when what we really want is just stuff that works.